instance-id/ProStream/docs/topics/rule-engine.md

 ## Rule Providers

-The RuleEngine system is designed to be extensible enables the use of any number of underlying providers.
+The RuleEngine system is designed to be extensible through the use of Rule Providers.

 <table>
     <tr><td> <b>Current Providers</b> </td><td>